tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 __APSFile createFile(String name) throws IOException__

->  Creates a new file in the directory represented by the current APSDirectory.
+Creates a new file in the directory represented by the current _APSDirectory_.

 _Parameters_